geem-lab/overreact-guide/src/cli.md

     <p>
         This is a design decision.
 The reason is that overreact is designed to work with <strong>very large models</strong>,
-        and they can be slow to be interpreted (imagine a model with a lot of reactions and a lot of species;
+        and they can be slow interpret
+        (imagine a model with a lot of reactions and a lot of species;
         <strong>overreact</strong> would have to read every logfile every time you run it,
-        which can easily amount to several megabytes of data).
+        which can be quite slow).
     </p>
 </details>

-## Produce kinetic profiles 📈
+## Tuning the integrator

 The `--plot` flag can be used to produce kinetic profiles (e.g., plots of concentrations as a function of time during the microkinetic simulation).